First Citizens Bank Business Checking Review

 - Your business has a low transaction volume: With its Business Banking checking account, you get 100 free items and up to $5,000 in free cash deposits each month.

-- You’re a non-profit organization looking for an interest-bearing account with no monthly fees: This bank allows small charitable organizations, small religious institutions, and short-term end-of-life estate accounts to open a Core Business Checking account—a free nonprofit checking account if you enroll in paperless statements.
+- You’re a nonprofit organization: First Citizens Bank allows small charitable organizations, small religious institutions, and short-term end-of-life estate accounts to open a Core Business Checking account—a free nonprofit checking account if you enroll in paperless statements.
 The account also earns variable interest based on its daily collected balance.

 When First Citizens Bank Is Not a Good Fit

-- Your business needs in-person banking but is based outside the bank’s service area: First Citizens Bank’s brick-and-mortar branches are located in 19 states: Arizona, California, Colorado, Florida, Georgia, Kansas, Maryland, Missouri, New Mexico, North Carolina, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, and Wisconsin.
-You can consider Chase, Wells Fargo, and Bank of America for wider branch access.
+- You want a bank with wide geographic coverage: First Citizens Bank’s brick-and-mortar branches are located in 21 states: Arizona, California, Colorado, Florida, Georgia, Kansas, Maryland, Missouri, Nebraska, Nevada, New Mexico, North Carolina, Oklahoma, Oregon, South Carolina, Tennessee, Texas, Virginia, Washington, West Virginia, and Wisconsin.
+Chase has 4,700 branch locations in 48 states, which makes it a great fit for businesses seeking wider branch access.
+Read our review of Chase business checking to learn about its three accounts.

 First Citizens Bank Business Checking Overview